AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 sometimes misunderstood, and oftener ignorantly or purposely perverted.
 Many quotations are from works of his not in existence.
 Interpolations and alterations were made by his enemies in his works even during his lifetime, as he complained.
-Epiphanius \"attacked Origen in Jerusalem after he was dead, and tried to make Bishop John denounce him.
+Epiphanius "attacked Origen in Jerusalem after he was dead, and tried to make Bishop John denounce him.
 Failing here he tried to compel Jerome, through fear for his reputation for orthodoxy, to do the same, and succeeded so far as to disgrace Jerome forever for his meanness, and cowardice, and double dealing.
 Then Theophilus, Bishop of Alexandria, came to his aid in anathematizing Origen.
-He called a synod AD 399, in which he condemned Origen and anathematized all who should read his works.\" \"After this, Epiphanius died.
-But his followers pursued the same work in his spirit, until Origen was condemned again by Justinian;\" this time for his Universalism, but, as will be seen hereafter, the church did not sustain Justinian\'s attack.[^274]
+He called a synod AD 399, in which he condemned Origen and anathematized all who should read his works."
+"After this, Epiphanius died.
+But his followers pursued the same work in his spirit, until Origen was condemned again by Justinian;" this time for his Universalism, but, as will be seen hereafter, the church did not sustain Justinian's attack.[^274]

 ### Dr. Pond's Misrepresentation of Origen.

 The reprehensible practices to which the *odium theologicum* has impelled good men, is illustrated by Dr. Enoch Pond, professor in Bangor Theological Seminary.
-Dis-pleased with the wonderfully candid statements of Dr. Edward Beecher, in his articles in \"The Christian Union,\" afterwards contained in \"History of the Doctrine of Future Retribution,\" he reviewed the articles in the same paper, and in order to convict Dr. Beecher of inaccuracy, Dr. Pond quotes from Crombie\'s translation of Rufinus\'s Latin version instead of from Crombie\'s rendering of the actual Greek of Origen, and this, too, when not only does Rufinus confess that he has altered the sense but in the very book (III) from which Dr. Pond quotes is Crombie\'s translation of the Greek, and the following note from Crombie is at the beginning of the chapter:
+Dis-pleased with the wonderfully candid statements of Dr. Edward Beecher, in his articles in "The Christian Union," afterwards contained in "History of the Doctrine of Future Retribution," he reviewed the articles in the same paper, and in order to convict Dr. Beecher of inaccuracy, Dr. Pond quotes from Crombie's translation of Rufinus's Latin version instead of from Crombie's rendering of the actual Greek of Origen, and this, too, when not only does Rufinus confess that he has altered the sense but in the very book (III) from which Dr. Pond quotes is Crombie's translation of the Greek, and the following note from Crombie is at the beginning of the chapter:
-\"The whole of this chapter has been preserved in the original Greek, which is literally translated in corresponding portions on each page, so that the differences between Origen\'s own words and the amplifications and alterations of the paraphrase of Rufinus may be at once patent to the reader.\" It almost seems that there is a fatality attendant upon all hostile critics who deal with Origen.
+"The whole of this chapter has been preserved in the original Greek, which is literally translated in corresponding portions on each page, so that the differences between Origen's own words and the amplifications and alterations of the paraphrase of Rufinus may be at once patent to the reader."
+It almost seems that there is a fatality attendant upon all hostile critics who deal with Origen.
 The injustice he received in life seems to have dogged his name in every age.